osilander/bacterial-genomics-intro/ngs-qc/index.rst

   #.
 Construct hypotheses as to why specific genome changes occurred during the laboratory evolution.

 ..
 Attention::
     There are three different natural isolates of *E. coli* that we used in this experiment, and two experimental treatments.
 Each of you will analyse one and only one isolate and one and only one experimental treatment.
 Discuss with your neighbours to ensure that you are not all analysing the same natural isolate.
 The different isolates are designated A5, H7, and H8.
-I will let you know where the data for all of these is located.
+I will let you know where the sequencing data for all of these is located.

 Structuring your directories
 --------
 Remember from previously that it is critical to maintain a well organised and logical framework for doing your work in.
 Let's first check which directory you are currently sitting in.
 Type: ``pwd`` (*print working directory*).
 You should be in your home directory.
 If not, change to your home directory by typing ``cd``.

 It would be a good idea to create a new directory for the analysis of the data in this course.
 Make that directory now.
 The name should be something sensible (and ideally obvious), perhaps ``genome_analysis``.
-If you cannot remember how to make a directory, refer to the section on *The command line interface*, the *Quick command reference*, or google it.
+If you cannot remember how to make a directory, refer to the section on *The command line interface*; the *Quick command reference*; or google it.

 Change into this new directory that you have created.